Skip to main content

 Assessed by Miracles Jar AI · 2026-06-10

-Miracles Jar rates Blessed Imelda Lambertini — The Child Who Died at First Communion Disproven.
-Would be extraordinary if real — but it has been positively shown false.
+Miracles Jar rates Blessed Imelda Lambertini — The Child Who Died at First Communion Unproven.
+Too thin a record to say either way.
 Two scales drive that verdict: how extraordinary it would be if it truly happened — naturally explained — and how strong the evidence is — no credible evidence.

 How miraculous, if true